Courage-1984/ai-image-colorization-results/README.md

 I tested 7 different Github repo implementations of AI Colorization.

+**If you only want to see the results visit:** https://github.com/Courage-1984/ai-image-colorization-results/blob/main/results.md

 note: the results I present are not definitive, you could perhaps get better results with tweaking etc.

 I tested the following repos: